 • A self-addressed, stamped envelope should be included

 • A check for the amount of the search fee should also be included with the letter.
 This may be $10 – $20.
-The applicant can call the county courthouse to find out the amount of the fee
+You can call the county courthouse to find out the amount of the fee

-• The applicant’s current address, phone number and driver’s license number
+• Your current address, phone number and driver’s license number

 • If the applicant is not one of the divorced parties, his or her relationship to the parties needs to be given

-The divorce records should be sent to the applicant within a few weeks.
-If more than two weeks have passed without any feedback, the applicant should call the Vital Records Office or Superior Court to ensure that the letter was received.
+The divorce records should be sent to you within a few weeks.
+If more than two weeks have passed without any feedback, you should call the Vital Records Office or Superior Court to ensure that the letter was received.

 Below is a divorce records request letter.
 It needs to give all the above information in a clear and formal presentation and be as concise as possible to make it easy for the recipient to understand.